 Cotton canvas: This is the oldest type of fabric tent.
 These tents are heavy, but canvas is effective at keeping out rain.
 Canvas tents require “weathering” so that the cotton weave will swell, closing any gaps.
 The result is a nicely insulated tent that is less prone to condensation than synthetic materials.

 PVC canvas: This is cotton canvas that is coated on the outside (usually the tent top/roof) with polyvinyl chloride (PVC) to provide additional waterproofing.
 PVC canvas is prone to condensation because it’s less breathable, but when it’s correctly ventilated, these sturdy ten-person tents can be very comfortable on hot or cold nights.

-Polyester: This is the most common tent fabric on the market today.
+Polyester: This is the most common tent fabric available today.
 Polyester makes it possible to build ten-person tents that are light enough for one person to lift.
 The fabric doesn’t absorb water the way cotton does.
 It repels water while still being somewhat breathable.
 Polyester fabric doesn’t shrink like cotton, doesn’t get baggy when it’s soaking wet, and holds up well in bright sunlight.

 Price: $130 to $270

 Price: $96 to $400

 Price: $170 to $900